| February 1, 2017

 When sportspeople go through a bad phase, they are advised by their coaches to visualize themselves achieving their goals successfully.
-Did you know why?
+Do you know why?

 There’s always been a strong mental connection between performance and seeing oneself as being successful.
 Visualizing yourself on the ladder of success certainly helps you boost your confidence level.
 And that’s exactly why VR can be an innovative technology for training.

-In hospitals and healthcare centers alone, VR technology is already being used effectively to train medical students, new surgeons and help medical professionals refresh their skills.
+Virtual reality in the healthcare industry is already being used effectively to train medical students, new surgeons and help medical professionals refresh their skills.
 As Virtual Reality is rocking in the field of technology and entertainment, health sectors are also finding new and innovative ways to utilize VR systems over old-school training techniques.